Out of One, Many: Distinguishing Time Delays from Lensed Supernovae: Conclusions

 The goal of this research is to establish the ability to achieve out of one, many, to go as far as possible with unresolved but potentially blended lightcurves, in order to productively select systems for followup.
 That followup, e.g.\ obtaining resolved images through higher resolution imaging (and further ingredients such as for lens modeling) can turn the time delay systems into incisive cosmological probes.

 Our approach avoids fixed templates in the hope of eventually being applicable to a wide range of transients, beyond Type Ia supernovae.
 While the crossing technique in Paper 1 is particularly useful to deal with unclassified lensed transients, the freeform method used here is seen to be more precise and accurate for those suspected of being SN Ia that are of crucial importance in cosmology.
 A combination of these two approaches and crosschecks between their results offer the potential to deal with a broad range of transients.
-(While we focus on transients, combined lightcurves from quasars have been studied by, e.g., \cite{2011.04667,2101.11024,2101.11017,0501518,9601164}.)
+(While we focus on transients, combined lightcurves from quasars have been studied by, e.g., \citep{2011.04667,2101.11024,2101.11017,0501518,9601164}.)

-Future work will seek to improve further our approaches to classify various lensed transients and estimate their time delays.
+Future research could include recognition of lensing for diverse transients, fitting of partial lightcurves (e.g.\ early times) or different cadence (we studied the effect of S/N in Paper 1, and for this article chose a conservative noise level), etc. We will seek to improve further our approaches to classify various lensed transients and estimate their time delays.
 An overall objective for the community is to determine accurate time delay distances for a large fraction of real systems (not just Type Ia supernovae).
 While a large sample is desired, our focus here emphasized an unbiased pure sample over completeness.
 We present a model that is designed to be accurate for transients with {\it intrinsic\/} lightcurves within $\sim 0.1$ mag of a base shape at independent phases, and can characterize lensed systems when the unresolved {\it observed\/} summed lightcurves deviate more than 0.1 mag from that single unlensed source lightcurve.
 From simulations, we find that accepting SN with $\dtbf\gtrsim10$ effectively removes lensing false positives.
 We leave to further work the development of methods that identify more general systems with significant $\Delta t$, but a very different shape, i.e.\ deviating by more than 0.1 mag from the base shape.
 Comparison of fits of multiple models, such as the crossing method and the freeform method using base shapes from different source classes, may be used to identify systems needing further examination.

 In addition, Paper 3 (in draft) deals with the impact of microlensing on supernova time delay estimation; preliminary results show it appears tractable within the approaches of Paper 1 and this paper, while having two methods acts as a useful crosscheck.